 - Transfer cooked noodles to a colander, drain and run the noodles under cold water to arrest the cooking process

 - Transfer the noodles to a large platter and toss in some oil to keep them from sticking

 - Cooking the perfect Hakka noodles is a quick process.
 Avoid multitasking.
 Make sure to keep your veggies chopped before boiling the noodles.
 Keep all the other ingredients ready too.

 3. Toss in the noodles

-Hakka noodles are really simple to make and are a great birthday or potluck food.
+Hakka noodles are really simple to make and are great birthday or potluck food.
 My noodles recipe uses basic pantry ingredients and if you follow a few tips and tricks, you are sure to have a fabulous-looking and tasting dish to wow your guests with.